y-zheng18/point_odyssey/README.md

 bash scripts/render_robot.sh
 ```
 You will find the rendered images in ```results/robot/```, including RGB images, depth maps, segmentation maps, and normal maps, as shown below:

 ![robot](assets/demo.gif)

-If GPU is available on your machine, set ```--use_gpu``` in the scripts to accelerate rendering.
+If a GPU is available on your machine, set ```--use_gpu``` in the scripts to accelerate rendering.

 ## Generating Outdoor Data
-This codebase supports generating outdoor scenes with deformable objects interacting with the environment.
+The codebase supports generating outdoor scenes with deformable objects interacting with the environment.
 To generate outdoor data, you will need:
 * HDR environment maps (e.g. from [HDRI Haven](https://hdrihaven.com/))
 * Human motion data (e.g. from [AMASS](https://amass.is.tue.mpg.de/))